Javea Property Market Tightens as Prices Reach New Highs

 Property prices in Javea have climbed again this year, with agents reporting one of the busiest autumn markets in recent memory.
 Average values now sit around 3,300 euros per square metre, roughly eight percent higher than last year.
 Detached villas in the Port, Cap Martí, and Tosalet areas are seeing the sharpest rises, while resale apartments in the Old Town and Arenal are selling faster than expected.

 Local estate agents say the number of available listings has dropped to its lowest level in several years.
 Many owners are holding back, waiting for spring before listing.
 Homes that are priced realistically still move quickly, often in less than a month.
 Buyers are mainly from northern Europe, and cash offers are becoming the norm for well-located properties.
-Anyone comparing prices or preparing to buy can check current listings on this site which gives an accurate picture of what’s moving across different neighbourhoods.
+Anyone comparing prices or preparing to buy can check current listings in Jávea to get an accurate picture of what’s moving across different neighbourhoods.

 Regulation is also shaping the market.
 The Javea council has extended its freeze on new tourist-rental licences for apartments in shared buildings.
 The rule aims to protect housing for local residents but has made the market more uneven.
 Villas and single-family homes are exempt, keeping investor interest strong in areas outside the main apartment zones.
 Apartments without a licence are now mostly bought for personal use or long-term rental, which is gradually tightening supply.